TheOtherRolesAU/TheOtherRoles/README.md

 - Add new [Guesser](#guesser) option: "Guesses Ignore The Medic Shield".
 If this option is set to false, no matter what the Guesser guessed, no one will die and the shielded player/Medic might be notified
 - Add new [Medic](#medic) option: "Medic Sees Murder Attempt On Shielded Player".
 This includes attempts from any kind of killer (Sheriff, Jackal, Guesser if the shield is not being ignored, ...)
 - During meetings the [Detective](#detective), [Hacker](#hacker) and [Medium](#medium) now display, whether a player wears a darker or lighter color
+- **Tracker:** The Tracker has been reworked by [Alex2911](https://github.com/Alex2911).
+The Tracker now has an additional optional ability that tracks all corpses on the map for a few seconds.

 **Version 3.0.0**
 - Updated to Among Us version v2021.11.9.5s